-Long heralded as key competences for 21st-century learners, the ”Four Cs” (Creativity, Critical Thinking, Communication, and Collaboration) are often embraced in theory yet stump educators in practice.
+Long heralded as key competencies for 21st-century learners, the ”Four Cs” (Creativity, Critical Thinking, Communication, and Collaboration) are often embraced in theory yet stump educators in practice.

 The course will help the participants to:

-- Broaden collaborative opportunities in the classroom and encourage it in all aspects of the school community
+- Broaden collaborative opportunities in the classroom and encourage them in all aspects of the school community;

 - Icebreaker activities using drama for trust and ensemble building.

-- Introductions, Lesson and discussion about 21st century learners, the current situation in Europe.
-The 4 Cs in curriculum.
-Group discussion and activities.
+- Introductions, Lessons, and discussion about 21st-century learners, and the current situation in Europe;

 - Presentations of the participants’ schools.